Define where the pipeline should find input data and save output data.

 Save a simple tabular (space-delimited) file summarizing the per-domain output, with one data line per homologous domain detected in a query sequence for each homologous model.

-For more information check HMMER documentation.
+For more information check the HMMER documentation.

 Modifies tool parameter(s):

-• HMMsearch: --domtblout
+• hmmsearch: --domtblout

-Skip Macrel during AMP-screening.
+Skip Macrel during AMP screening.

 type: boolean